nasa/earthdata-search/CONTRIBUTING.md

 2. Create a branch and make your changes.
 3. Test the changes locally/in your personal fork.
 4. Submit a pull request to open a discussion about your proposed changes.
-5. We'll talk about it and decide to merge or request additional changes.
+5. The maintainers will talk with you about it and decide to merge or request additional changes.

+Below are specific guidelines for contributing to Earthdata Search.
 For general tips on open source contributions, see [Contributing to Open Source on GitHub](https://guides.github.com/activities/contributing-to-open-source/).

 # General Contribution Guidelines